-Buhl is a blue-collar town, with 39.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Buhl, you'll notice that it is more blue-collar than most other communities in America.
+39.85% of Buhl’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Buhl is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Buhl who work in management occupations (11.25%), teaching (9.23%), and food service (8.67%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Buhl is worth considering.